HOUSE BY THE SIDE OF THE ROAD by Sam Floss – A Reverse Painting on Glass

 And be a friend to man.

-by Sam Walter Foss, known for his inspirational poem.
+By Sam Walter Foss, known for his inspirational poem.

 The Buzza Company Minneapolis U.S.A.

-by arrangement with Lothrop, Lee and Shepard Co.
+By arrangement with Lothrop, Lee and Shepard Co.

 From “Dreams in Homespun’”

-Copyright 1897 Lothrop, Lee and Shepard Co.
+Copyright 1897 Lothrop, Lee, and Shepard Co.

-Another term referred to as the art of cold painting and gilding on the back of glass is verre églomisé, named after the French decorator Jean-Baptiste Glomy.
+Another term referred to as the art of cold painting and gilding on the back of the glass is verre églomisé, named after the French decorator Jean-Baptiste Glomy.

 The motto’s design is dramatic.
-The illustrator’s use of black, gold and red create a striking, eye-catching Buzza Motto.
+The illustrator’s use of black, gold, and red create a striking, eye-catching Buzza Motto.
 Also, House by the Side of the Road framing has all the bells and whistles.
 Every aspect is original; the frame, glass dust-cover paper, and the prize is a large brass CLOVERLEAF hanger engraved with BUZZA.